Last Updated on October 7, 2022

-You may have heard about the 30 day challenge method/technique to form new habits, modifying behaviors or simply challenging yourself to achieve and pursuit goals.
+You may have heard about the 30 day challenge method/technique to form new habits, modify behaviors or simply challenging yourself to achieve and pursuit specific goals.
 The appeal of these challenges is that they are not too long in time to scare you away, but at the same time just long enough to get you to succeed.
 Plus when you set them up correctly the performance can be tracked and monitored easily.

 While there’s no definite answer to how long it takes to adopt a new behavior or change habits, one study suggest that it can take you anywhere from two to eight months.
 There are many variables that come into play here, like the kind of challenge (wake up half an hour earlier vs quit smoking) ,your personality and the circumstances (Trying to lose weight when no one around exercises and eating junk food for example).